openlab-at-city-tech/openlab/wp-content/plugins/enhanced-tooltipglossary/readme.txt

 ## CM Tooltip Glossary - The #1 WordPress Glossary Plugin

 The CM Glossary Tooltip is a robust WordPress plugin.
-It empowers you to **establish an extensive knowledgebase of terms and their definitions** on your website.
+It empowers you to **establish an extensive knowledge-base of terms and their definitions** on your website.

 Utilizing the Glossary plugin, you can easily establish an **extensive glossary featuring terms with corresponding definitions**.
 And we've been developing this since 2012!

-### Glossary Terms Pages, Links and Glosary Index
+### Glossary Terms Pages, Links and Glossary Index

 This plugin operates by intelligently identifying glossary terms embedded within your posts or pages, incorporating links to a dedicated glossary page that offers detailed definitions for each term.